chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 [10,9,8,7,6,5,4,3,2,1]
 ```

-In the latter case above, the list is quite sensibly missing the end point of the enumeration, because it isn\'t an element of the series we defined.
+In the latter case above, the list is quite sensibly missing the end point of the enumeration, because it isn't an element of the series we defined.

 We can omit the end point of an enumeration.
-If a type doesn\'t have a natural \"upper bound\", this will produce values indefinitely.
-For example, if you type `[1..]` at the `ghci` prompt, you\'ll have to interrupt or kill `ghci` to stop it from printing an infinite succession of ever-larger numbers.
+If a type doesn't have a natural "upper bound", this will produce values indefinitely.
+For example, if you type `[1..]` at the `ghci` prompt, you'll have to interrupt or kill `ghci` to stop it from printing an infinite succession of ever-larger numbers.
 If you are tempted to do this, type `Ctrl-C` to halt the enumeration.
 We will find later on that infinite lists are often useful in Haskell.

 > ⛔ **Beware enumerating floating point numbers**
 >
-> Here\'s a non-intuitive bit of behaviour.
+> Here's a non-intuitive bit of behaviour.
 >
 > ```screen
 > ghci> [1.0..1.8]